jasonmce/bso-jenkins/README.txt

-Simply extends the default Jenkins container to include Nodejs (for grunt and gulp) and Linkchecker. http://wummel.github.io/linkchecker/ https://nodejs.org/
+Extends the default Jenkins container to include Nodejs (for grunt and gulp) and Linkchecker. http://wummel.github.io/linkchecker/ https://nodejs.org/